How to spot HMRC Scams and Phishing Schemes by Mail, Online and Social Media

-HMRC scam calls, HMRC scam emails and HMRC scam text messages appear to be on the increase again, this time in the run up to the 31 January 2023 Self Assessment deadline.
+HMRC scam calls, HMRC scam emails and HMRC scam text messages appear to be on the increase again, this time in the run-up to the 31 January self assessment deadline.

-last year, it reportedly received nearly 800,000 reports from the public regarding suspicious HMRC contact, including emails, texts and phone calls.
-Many of these were phone scams and HMRC received circa 360,000 fraudulent tax rebate reports from members of the public.
+Last year, it reportedly received around 144,298 reports from the public regarding suspicious HMRC contact, including emails, texts and phone calls.
+Many of these were phone scams and it’s thought that around half of all scams reported last year were related to fake tax rebate claims.

 This year we have been made aware of people receiving letters through the post from HMRC, with a penalty for not submitting VAT returns.